 Can I use special characters and emoji in my Mac’s name?

-Yes, you can add emoji and special characters to your Mac’s name using the emoji and special characters panel.
+You can add emoji and special characters to your Mac’s name using the emoji and special characters panel.

 Note that not all emoji can be used, especially those combining multiple Unicode characters often do not work.